 We’ve been spoilt with choice and presented with only the finest this winter by none other than Kingsleys in Woolloomooloo.
 Located in the more secluded and outer skirts of the city.
 Kingsleys is situated on the water and as you enter the Truffle Lounge instantaneously you’re transported back to Paris.

 Kingsleys x RSRV Maison Mumm; Bar à Truffes features a luxurious menu of rare French champagne, truffles and cocktails.
 Straight from the cellar of Maison Mumm, Mumm RSRV is a collection of exceptional and rare cuvée’s, previously only available to family and friends.

 - Fats are the perfect pairing with truffles.
-It allows the flavor to take full form hence, why truffles are usually paired with fatty foods like foie gras, butter, cheese, cream, and oils.
+It allows the flavour to take full form hence, why truffles are usually paired with fatty foods like foie gras, butter, cheese, cream, and oils.

 - Pasta, rice, potatoes.
-Bland foods are a match made in heaven to really showcase the delicious flavor of the truffle.
+Bland foods are a match made in heaven to really showcase the delicious flavour of the truffle.